Terms & Privacy

-- Provide offers to share data with a third party organisations for cash reward which you may choose to interact with if you wish.
+- Provide offers to share data with a third party organisations for cash or altruistic reward which you may choose to interact with if you wish.

 - The only data on your device that we will access automatically is anonymised usage stats for support purposes.
 This includes information like the type of device that you use.

 - All other data is shared on an opt-in basis.
-For example, to receive an insight about their personality, a citizen (that’s you) may choose to connect Facebook or Twitter accounts to citizenme to retrieve a some of their Facebook page likes or tweets.
-The insights may be created by citizenme or a carefully selected insight partner such as University of Cambridge Psychometric Center.
+For example, to receive an insight about their personality, a citizen (that’s you) may choose to connect Facebook or Twitter accounts to CitizenMe to retrieve a some of their Facebook page likes or tweets.
+The insights may be created by CitizenMe or a carefully selected insight partner such as the University of Cambridge Psychometric Centre.

 - You may also choose to accept offers to anonymously transact data for cash reward (or cash equivalent) or for altruistic reward (for example donating data to a charity).

 - Provide other cash-out options.
-Citizenme has built its own payment exchange platform to better protect your personal data and to enable us to provide you with choice.
-Citizens may initially cash out using Paypal however we plan to expand this to include other payment options such as Bitcoin, Apple app store, google playstore in future, according to citizen demand.
+CitizenMe has built its own payment exchange platform to better protect your personal data and to enable us to provide you with choice.
+Citizens initially receive cash using Paypal, however we plan to expand this to include other payment options such as in future.
+These will be selected according to citizen demand.

-- Not use 3rd party cookies on citizenme webpages
+- Not use third party cookies on CitizenMe webpages

 - Never track your behaviour across different websites unless you have opted to do so for your own benefit.
 We may use statistical tracking in aggregate to identify service issues and enhance service performance.